nvdaaddons/instantTranslate/readme.md

 In addition, if you selected auto option (the first choice) from "Source language" combobox, there are also a combobox labeled "Language for swapping" and a checkbox about the auto-swap.

+The "Language pairs..." button opens a dialog where you can store up to ten source and target language pairs.
+Each pair is bound to a key of the Instant Translate layer, the first one to 1 and the tenth one to 0, so that pressing that key switches the source and target languages to that pair.
+Use the Add, Edit and Remove buttons to manage the list, and Move up and Move down to change which key activates a pair.

 The meaning of two first comboboxes and checkbox for copy is clear, but some words about the rest are necessary.
 Remember always that the explanations below assume the source language set on the auto option.

 The "Language for swapping" combobox is useful when you swap via script (see below) the source and target language; in fact, a target language set on the auto option has no sense, so the addon sets it to value of combobox above.